-Starting 2023, the JU will acquire and deploy two top leadership class exascale supercomputing systems owned by the EuroHPC JU.
-At least one exascale supercomputer should be built with a significant amount of technology based on HPC technology development in Horizon 2020, Horizon Europe, and EuroHPC emerging processor and accelerator technologies
+Starting 2023, the JU started to acquire and deploy two leadership class exascale supercomputing systems owned by the EuroHPC JU.
+At least one exascale supercomputer will be built with a significant amount of technology based on HPC technology development in Horizon 2020, Horizon Europe, and EuroHPC emerging processor and accelerator technologies.

-From 2025, the JU will acquire one or more high-end supercomputing systems (exascale /post-exascale) owned by the EuroHPC JU and developed with the most advanced technology available and achieving exascale levels of performance.
+From 2025, the JU shall acquire one or more high-end supercomputing systems (exascale /postexascale) owned by the EuroHPC JU and developed with the most advanced technology available, leveraging when possible European technology, and achieving exascale levels of performance.
 The EuroHPC JU could act as first user and acquire high-end supercomputers that integrate demand-oriented, user- driven, and competitive technologies primarily developed in the Union.

-Subject to support from Industry and SMEs, the JU will also support the acquisition and deployment of industrial supercomputing systems for industrial users in cooperation with and co-funded by private members of EuroHPC JU; adhering to industry specific requirements for increased security, data protection and availability.
+Subject to support industries and SMEs, the JU will also support the acquisition and deployment of industrial supercomputing systems for industrial users in cooperation with and co-funded by private members of EuroHPC JU; adhering to industry specific requirements for increased security, data protection and availability.
 This initiative should foster collaboration between research and industry in both open and confidential research.